copygirl/slime-skies/README.md

 ![](docs/screenshot.png)

-Be wary, this pack is still a **work in progress!** While it should be possible to build amazing mechanical- and redstone-powered automatons, there are some elements not yet finished: Not all islands have been built, the Nether is pretty bare-bones, you can't yet get to the End, and some items like diamonds and netherite are unobtainable.
+Be wary, this pack is still a **work in progress!** While it should be possible to build amazing mechanical- and redstone-powered automatons, there are some elements not yet finished: Not all islands have been built, you can't yet get to the End, and some items like diamonds and netherite are unobtainable.

 ## Download / Installation